jlg-formation/webdis-client/README.md

 Two directories :

-- front : contains the source code of the front-end.
+- **front** : contains the source code of the project.
+It is just a front-end SPA application.
 The project uses the [Vuejs framework](https://vuejs.org/).
-- docs : It is the production build of the VueJS project, ready to be understood as a github page.
+- **docs** : It is the production build of the VueJS project, ready to be understood as a github page.
 You can access it on https://jlg-formation.github.io/webdis-client/

 ## Author